kimdoyo5/SMT2025/README.md

   *Is there such a thing as a “hustle culture”?*
   *Can teams actually win games by hustling?*

-This project aims to answer these questions by quantifying hustle and its influence on game outcomes.
+This project aims to answer these questions by **quantifying hustle and its influence on game outcomes**.